RobbertH/sunglasses/README.md

-# sunglasses
+# Sunglasses
 Coolest bash script ever made.
+In honor of the 😎 emoji, aka U+1F60E.